COUNSELLING & PSYCHOTHERAPY

 Each 50-minute session costs £50, with a limited number of concessionary spaces available for people on low incomes (concessionary spaces currently unavailable).
 I offer a 30-minute initial meeting to consider working together and cover any questions you may have, in person or via Zoom, without charge.
 Get in touch below if you'd like to set up a meeting or if you'd like to discuss any questions by email.

 My working hours for in-person meetings in Chorlton are Thursday & Sunday daytimes.
-My working hours for online meetings are Tuesday and Friday daytimes.
+My working hours for online meetings are on daytime on Tuesday.

 HOW COUNSELLING CAN HELP

 If you're considering counselling and psychotherapy, it's likely that you're unsatisfied with some aspect of your life.
 You may have a clear idea of how you would like things to be different but have been unable to make the changes you'd like.
 Alternatively, it might be hard to see how things could be improved or even to pin down exactly what the problem is.

 When we feel trapped or overwhelmed by anxiety or stress, stuck in low mood or depression, or are struggling to keep control of anger or other emotions, it can be difficult to see things clearly and make change happen.

 Whether your problem is a recent development or a more long-standing and familiar presence in your life, positive change is possible and counselling can help.

 Counselling offers a consistent and confidential space to approach and consider difficult or daunting issues, with the support of someone outside of your personal situation.
 As well as bringing more clarity to current problems and how things could be different, counselling can strengthen your personal resources and ability to manage difficulties, allowing for greater possibilities in your life.

 My intention is to provide an ethical, engaged and committed counselling relationship, in which you can take stock, explore and find the other side of life problems, feeling better equipped for the future.